Tango Leaf Lettuce

 Days to Maturity: 28-45

 Description: Tango leaf lettuce is one of my favorite lettuce varieties and for good reason, because it has a texture like no other.
 Hundreds of crinkles, on each leaf, is why these three dimensional leaves are capable of adding amazing texture to salad mixes.
 It grows tight, upright rosettes, of frilly, perfectly green leaves.
 It's also a great cut and come again lettuce.
 Tango leaf is very tender and rich in vitamins.
 This variety looks a lot like endive, but has a milder tangy taste.
 I think it's best in its baby leaf form.
 Baby leaves are ready in 28 days; mature leaves are ready in 40 days.
 Tango leaf is cold hardy and can overwinter well without any protection.
 They say this lettuce isn't super heat tolerant, but I've had it out last a lot of other lettuce varieties in my garden that bolted as soon as the heat rolled in.
 It grows great in full sun or partial shade, also makes for a great container plant.
 It's one of my favorite varieties to include in my tower garden.
 Tango leaf is a must try variety, and definitely a staple in my salad garden.
+Ordering more than 4 seed packets, or want to try this variety as a microgreen?
+Check out our 1 oz packets!

 How To Grow